It’s hard to imagine a life without Wi-Fi and all the benefits it brings, but who invented it?

 Hedy Lamarr (1914-2000 ) and George Antheil (1900 – 1959 ) invented a system which allowed radio waves to jump onto different frequencies.
-The idea was originally to stop the US Navy’s radio signals being jammed by their enemy in World War 2.
+The idea was originally to stop the US Navy’s radio signals from being jammed by their enemy in World War 2.

 Hedy’s invention of radio frequency jumping technology was a vital step in the development of Wi-Fi.
-Although Hedy Lamarr and George Antheil successfully received a patent for their idea in 1942, it wasn’t recognised until many years later when an updated version was used during the Cuban Missile Crisis in 1962.
+Although Hedy Lamarr and George Antheil successfully received a patent for their frequency hopping idea in 1942, it wasn’t recognised until many years later when an updated version was used during the Cuban Missile Crisis in 1962.

 What does Wi-Fi stand for?